abdullatifhasanarslan/Bravely_Bold_Sir_Major_Tom_Robinson/readme.txt

 This is an uncomplete project.
 Basically for first step it should visualize any C code.
-Then it should be practical to developing program without using any code by only using this program.
+Then it should become a tool for developing software without requiring any actual coding.
 The step after that is more focused about style optimization, and creating community.

 deneme.py will start to program